Half term holiday ideas

 Looking for ideas for the half term holidays?
 Here you’ll find some great ideas that will suit your children, whether you want to get away for some Mediterranean sun, stay at home in the UK or do something more adventurous.

 Half term holiday dates vary between parts of the country and individual schools so before you book please check with your children’s school.

 Note: all the travel companies featured are personally recommended by our editors.

 February half term holiday ideas

-If you’re looking for winter sun and don’t want to fly long haul, try Tenerife where we like Abama Golf & Spa Resort, or the Red Sea coast of Egypt.
+If you’re looking for winter sun and don’t want to fly long haul, try Tenerife where I like Abama Golf & Spa Resort, or the Red Sea coast of Egypt.
 The sunshine in Dubai is guaranteed and The Gambia offers great-value beach holidays.
 For a real treat, head to Tanzania for a safari and beach holiday combining camping in the bush with a stunning tropical beach.

 Find more February half term ideas.

 May half term holiday ideas

 The last week of May is a wonderful month to explore the Med – arguably the region is better then than during the heat of August.